-Teck pulls application to build Alberta oil sands mine
+Teck pulls application to build huge Alberta oil sands mine

 TORONTO (AP) — A Canadian company said Sunday that it has withdrawn its application to the federal government to approve a huge open-pit oil sands mine in Alberta.

-Teck Resources Ltd.’s chief executive, Don Lindsay, said investors and customers increasingly want jurisdictions to have a framework in place that reconciles resource development and climate change.
-He said that “does not yet exist here today.”
+Teck Resources Ltd. said there was no constructive path forward for the project and will write down its cost.

-Teck said it not longer is seeking approval for its Frontier mining project and will write down its cost.
+“Global capital markets are changing rapidly and investors and customers are increasingly looking for jurisdictions to have a framework in place that reconciles resource development and climate change, in order to produce the cleanest possible products.
+This does not exist here today,” said Teck’s chief executive, Don Lindsay

 The $20.6 billion Canadian (US$15.5 billion) project would have created an estimated 7,000 construction jobs, 2,500 operating jobs and about $12 billion Canadian (US$9 billion) in federal income and capital taxes.
 But it was also expected to produce about 4 million tonnes of greenhouse gas emissions annually over 40 years.